Discovering Futures with Children

 Inventing futures

-Inventing the future means generating ideas, testing them, and experimenting.
-Everyone — young and old alike — can help actively shape our world through creativity and participation.
-At the Futurium Lab and in the holiday program for kids, you can try out exciting experiments using methods from futurology and design, and work together to develop prototypes.
+Inventing futures means developing ideas, trying them out and experimenting.
+Everyone – both young and old – can play an active part in shaping our world through creativity and participation.
+In the Futurium lab and through the holiday programme for children, you can try your hand at some exciting experiments using methods from futurology and design, and develop prototypes together.

 Family Open Lab